 C - Clamp - Use a C clamp to press the piston into the caliper.
-You will not be able to fit the new brake pads without pressing the piston.
+You will not be able to fit the new brake pads without pushing the piston.

 Glasses - protect your eyes from flying metal pieces.

 Brake & Caliper Grease - Use it to prevent noise from brake pad vibrations.
-It can be used on shimmed disc brake pads, drum, and ABS systems.
-Use only on metal to metal contact points.
-Do not use on the contact surface between brake pad and rotor.
+It can be used on shimmed disc brake pads, drums, and ABS systems.
+Use only on metal-to-metal contact points.
+Do not use the contact surface between the brake pad and rotor.

-Tool Box - A toolbox that has metric sockets from 6mm to 19mm and a 3/8 ratchet.
+Tool Box - A toolbox with metric sockets from 6mm to 19mm and a 3/8 ratchet.

 Breaker Bar - In case you need to break loose a rusted bolt.